SithumNanayakkara/chessProject-GUI/README.md

 <h2>Instructions</h2>

-To run the game from the command line,
+To run the game:

+go to the dist folder and double click on the folowing file:

+"ChessProject_GUI.jar"

+OR (if unsucessful)

-go to the dist folder and type the following:
+from the command line, go to the dist folder and type the following:

 java -jar "ChessProject_GUI.jar"

-OR

-go to the dist folder and double click on the "ChessProject_GUI.jar" file.

 <h2>Here is a preview of the game so far</h2>